department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ### When to use this pattern

-- When a user must upload a file in order to complete a task.
+- When a user must upload a file in order to complete a task, such as providing documentation.

 ### When not to use this pattern

-- You should only ask users to upload a file if absolutely necessary.
-Do not ask for files if it does not affect the delivery of a service or outcome of a task.
+- You should only ask a user to upload a file if absolutely necessary.
+Do not ask for files if they do not affect the delivery of a service or outcome of a task.

 ## How to design and build